- Current students

 Want a career as an interpreter?
-Are you fluent in two languages?
-Perhaps you're already working or volunteering as an interpreter and want a formal qualification.
-The Certificate in Liaison Interpreting is a four-month intensive programme that provides you with professional skills in interpretation (the task of converting spoken statements from one language to another, and from one culture to another).
-With this certificate, community and government agencies can be sure you have the skills to work effectively and professionally as a liaison interpreter in a range of community settings.
+If you're fluent in more than one language, and/or already working or volunteering as an interpreter and want a formal qualification, this programme is for you.
+The Certificate in Liaison Interpreting is an intensive four-month programme that provides you with professional skills in interpretation (the task of converting spoken statements from one language to another, and from one culture to another).
+With this Certificate, community and government agencies can be assured that you have the skills to work effectively and professionally as a liaison interpreter in a range of community settings.

-- Emphasis on practical experience: practise what you've learnt in our well-equipped language and computer labs and during group exercises with your fellow students.
+- Emphasis on practical experience: practice what you've learnt in our well-equipped language and computer labs, and during group exercises with your fellow students.

 - Access to the latest resources to support your learning.

 - Guest speakers who will inform you about the different situations where liaison interpreters are needed, such as in legal and medical contexts.

 - This is a full-time course with an extensive online component.
 Classes are held two evenings per week (Tuesday and Thursday, 6pm-9pm) and on Saturday mornings (9am-12pm).